Block credit is credit granted towards whole stages or components of a program of learning leading to a qualification.

 Unspecified or block credit will be granted for formal studies completed more than ten years before the time of application for credit.

-Shorter time limits may be applied to specified credit where professional accreditation requirements limit the granting of credit.
+Shorter time limits may be applied to specified credit or for Work Integrated Learning courses where professional accreditation requirements limit the granting of credit or where the relevant Head of School deems that an extended break from study may pose a risk to students, staff or the public.

 2.3.7 University’s limits on credit